 Debris, a very promising and strong female teenage-led band in Milton Keynes releases new debut EP 'Mona Lisa', alongside an acoustic rendition of EP's leading single 'Portrait'.

 They are a young collective bringing forward true emotions and experiences through their music.
-Their aim is to express their emotions and feelings in not wanting to be overlooked or downtrodden, and take back some power or ownership of situations or relationships.
+Their aim is to express their emotions and feelings in not wanting to be overlooked or downtrodden and take back some power or ownership of situations or relationships.

 A very inspiring and promising rock band.

-They released melodic and meaningful leading single 'portrait' alongside an acoustic rendition, these are available on all major streaming platforms.
+They released a melodic and meaningful leading single 'portrait' alongside an acoustic rendition, these are available on all major streaming platforms.

 Portrait has you invested as soon as it starts, the melody and sound is striking and already has you in your feelings before any words are sung.

-Not only is the House of Debris such a great sounding band, with fantastic branding, they are very talented lyricists and you learn this the more you listen.
+Not only is the House of Debris such a great-sounding band, with fantastic branding, they are very talented lyricists and you learn this the more you listen.

 The Debut EP followed after this with 5 further impressive songs to listen to, '1925' 'Mona Lisa' 'Stolen' 'Le Sourire' and 'Priceless'.
-They are well worth a listen and also look like natural born performers from their images and videos on stage.
+They are well worth a listen and also look like natural-born performers from their images and videos on stage.